it3xl/git-repo-sync/README.md

 # git-sync
-Synchronization of remote Git repositories simplified to Convention over Git auto conflict solving.
+Synchronization of remote Git repositories with auto conflict solving.

+### I'm developing the git-sync now.